Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 ###  Types of Boosting
 #### Adaboost:
-* Adaboost combines multiple weak learners into a single strong learner.
+* AdaBoost is implemented by combining several weak learners into a single strong learner.
 * It was purposed by Yoav Freund and Robert Schapire.
 * It operates iteratively, identifying misclassified data points and adjusting their weights to minimize the training error.
 * The model continues optimize in a sequential fashion until it yields the strongest predictor.

 #### Gradient Boosting (GBM):
+*  The name gradient boosting is derived from the  combination the gradient descent algorithm and boosting method.
 * It was develped by Leo Breiman and Jerome H. Friedman.
 * It works by sequentially adding predictors to an ensemble with each one correcting for the errors of its predecessor.
 * However, instead of changing weights of data points like AdaBoost, the gradient boosting trains on the residual errors of the previous predictor.

-*  The name gradient boosting is derived from the  combination the gradient descent algorithm and boosting method.
+*  The main objective is to overcome the errors in the previous learner’s predictions.
+This type of boosting has three main parts:
+   * Loss function that needs to be ameliorated.
+   * Weak learner for computing predictions and forming strong learners.
+   * An Additive Model that will regularize the loss function.

+#### Extreme gradient boosting or XGBoost:
+* XGBoost is an implementation of gradient boosting that’s designed for computational speed and scale.
+* XGBoost leverages multiple cores on the CPU, allowing for learning to occur in parallel during training.

 # XGBOOST